georgeflanagin/hpctools/README.md

 Let's admit that no one can remember all the git commands, even if you use git every day.
 These are simplifications of the most common commands.

+### the prompt

+The biggest advantage of the `git.bash` file is its use of the very informative prompt.
+It looks like this:

+`[master][pistol(george):///anagrammatic]: `

+- `master` : the name of the git branch you are on.
+If you are not in a dir managed by git, nothing will be there.
+- `pistol` : the hostname of the current server (minus all that domain stuff).
+- `george` : the name of the user.
+- `///` : how many directory levels down you are, in this case, 3.
+- `anagramatic` : the name of present working directory.

+Additionally, you might see some decorators that appear after the branch name.
+They can all be present at once, so let's suppose the prompt looks like this:

+`[master+!?][pistol(george):///anagrammatic]: `

+- `+` : new files have been staged to be added to the repo on the next commit.
+- `!` : a file already in the repo has been changed, but not committed.
+- `?` : there is a file in the directory that is not a part of the project, and not specifically mentioned in the `.gitignore` file.

+### the git shortcuts

 - `add` : add a file to the repo.
 - `blame` : runs blame, with a nicely formatted report.
 - `checkout` : instead of `git checkout`.